NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --nodata-value <float (default: nan)>
     Use this as the DEM no-data value, over-riding what is in the initial guess DEM.

---float-dem-at-boundary
-    Allow the DEM values at the boundary of the region to also float (not advised).

 --fix-dem
     Do not float the DEM at all.
 Useful when floating the model params.